LMQ (esports): History

 While competing in the second Challenger Series, LMQ was also offered an invite to the North American Challenger League (NACL) Season 2 Qualifiers, where they went undefeated and secured a spot in the league.
 During the league's regular season, LMQ went 18-4 without a losing record against any team.
 During the March playoffs, LMQ defeated Cloud 9 Tempest 2–1 in the semifinals and moved on to face Team 8 in the tournament's grand finals.
 LMQ won the final series 3-1 and became NACL champions.

-After having secured a spot in the semi-finals of the Challenger Series playoffs due to their tremendous number of points accumulated from both Challenger Series, LMQ went on to defeatCurse Academy in a 2–0 victory sending them to the finals against the tough Cloud 9 Tempest.
+After having secured a spot in the semi-finals of the Challenger Series playoffs due to their tremendous number of points accumulated from both Challenger Series, LMQ went on to defeat Curse Academy in a 2–0 victory sending them to the finals against the tough Cloud 9 Tempest.
 After an initial loss in the best of five series, LMQ came back winning two in a row to make the series 2–1.
 Cloud 9 Tempest however, bounced back in game four to tie up the series 2-2.
 After a very low-kill game game five, Cloud 9 Tempest attempt to make a pick, but instead gets nearly aced and losing the game to LMQ.
 LMQ left the Challenger Series playoffs with a 5–2 record and went home with the grand prize of $16,000.

 In April 2014, LMQ secured a spot for the 2014 NA LCS Summer Split after beating XDG Gaming 3–0 in the 2014 Season Summer Promotion Tournament.